WisTex/Neuhub-Hubzilla-Widgets/README.md

 * [Hubzilla](https://hubzilla.org) is maintained by the [Hubzilla Association](https://hubzilla.org).
 * [Neuhub](https://neuhub.org) is maintained by [Federated Works](https://federated.works).
-* Portions of this code were donated by [WisTex TechSero Ltd. Co.](https://wistex.com).
+* [WisTex TechSero Ltd. Co.](https://wistex.com) is a major contributor of code to this project.

 ### Mirrors